Received a preapproved loan offer in the mail? What it means and what you should do about it.

 Despite what the industry calls it, “preapproval” doesn’t guarantee that you’ll get a loan if you apply.
 When companies extend these offers, they do so with cursory information from either a third party or a soft credit pull.
 These lenders have determined that you meet the basic eligibility criteria and might meet the financial requirements.
 Their information for you may be out of date, which means you may not actually be able to receive the advertised loan — or any funding at all.

 Why do companies send out preapproved loan offers?

-For banks and credit unions you have an existing relationship with, it’s an attempt to bring their way even more of your business.
+For banks and credit unions that you have an existing relationship with, it’s an attempt to get more of your business.
 It lets you know that the product exists and that you may be able to get a loan should you need it.

 Is a preapproved loan offer worth pursuing?

 It depends.
 If you have the time and are willing to do some research, it could be worth applying for a preapproved loan offer.
 You’ll want to make sure the lender is legit and that you don’t qualify for a better term, but if you’ve been offered a good deal and have solid finances, it might not be a bad idea.